diethardsteiner/diethardsteiner.github.io/_posts/2017-07-21-PDI-Restartable-Job.md

 ![](/images/pdi-restartable-jb-4.png)

-# Additional features
+# Lock Control Wrapper

-There is one more use case we can add.
+There is at least one more use case we can add.
 There are two kind of **control files** we are interest in:

 - **Restart control files**
 - Master job **lock control file**